UBC-MDS/NiceNumber/README.md

 ## Python Ecosystem

 There are several python packages that have similar functionalities with this package in the Python ecosystem.
+For example:
-For example, package [`numerize`](https://github.com/davidsa03/numerize) converts large numbers like 1234567.12 into 1.23M  and package [`millify`](https://github.com/azaitsev/millify) not only does the same thing as `numerize` but also adds separators to large number and plays around with filesize prefixes(kB, MB, GB).
-In addition, package [`humanreadable`](https://github.com/thombashi/humanreadable) converts from human-readable values to Python values and package [`humanfriendly`](https://humanfriendly.readthedocs.io/en/latest/#)  formats numbers text interfaces more user friendly from different aspects such as transferring between units.
+- [`numerize`](https://github.com/davidsa03/numerize) converts large numbers like 1234567.12 into 1.23M.
+- [`millify`](https://github.com/azaitsev/millify) not only does the same thing as `numerize` but also adds separators to large number and plays around with filesize prefixes(kB, MB, GB).
+- [`humanreadable`](https://github.com/thombashi/humanreadable) converts from human-readable values to Python values.
+- [`humanfriendly`](https://humanfriendly.readthedocs.io/en/latest/#) formats numbers text interfaces more user friendly from different aspects such as transferring between units.

 We aim to optimize those existing packages so that the users can use one package instead of using several packages at the same time.

 ## Dependencies